 To join as a soldier in the British Army, you do not need any qualifications.
 However, there are some roles, which may be more technical, where some qualifications are needed.
 These details can be found in the role descriptions in the role finder.

 You also don’t need a degree to become an officer in the British Army unless you want to serve as a Professionally Qualified Officer.
-They usually look for qualities rather than qualifications during the recruitment.
+They usually look for qualities rather than qualifications during recruitment.
 You can start training to become an officer when you leave school at 18.
 You will have the chance to earn a degree while you’re serving – with the added benefit of earning a great salary at the same time.
 You will start with an annual salary of £18,305 (equivalent to Ksh 2,611,746.38) after training, plus pension.

-Everyone makes mistakes and your criminal records doesn’t have to stop you from joining the British Army.
-Just be honest about your past history during the recruitment and you are good to go.
+Everyone makes mistakes and your criminal records don’t have to stop you from joining the British Army.
+Just be honest about your past history during recruitment and you are good to go.
 During the application, make sure you tell them about any changes to your circumstances when it comes to offences.
 This includes waiting for a court appearance for a criminal offence.

 If your tattoo is offensive, obscene or racist it will definitely stop you from joining the British Army.
-However, small tattoos that aren’t offensive in any way are not normally a problem, depending where they are on your body and how visible they are.
+However, small tattoos that aren’t offensive in any way are not normally a problem, depending on where they are on your body and how visible they are.

 Some body piercings will stop you from joining the British Army i.e Piercings that change the way you look, like a 4mm flesh tunnel or larger ones.

 Once you’ve registered your interest to join the British Army, you will be asked for details including your nationality and age.
 This will tell you the type of role you can apply for (or if you can’t join).
-You’ll then need to apply online here, which will get you started on your Army journey either as a Regular full time Soldier or as a Part time Reservist (:
+You’ll then need to apply online here, which will get you started on your Army journey either as a Regular full-time Soldier or as a Part-time Reservist (: